tonytw1/google-cloud-build-status/README.md

-Translates Google Cloud Build status pushes arriving on the input MQTT topic into a radio group of on/off messages on the output topic.
+## Google Cloud Build status

+Listens on a MQTT topic for Google Cloud Build JSON callbacks.

+Parses the callback and emits the latest build status onto another MQTT topic as a group of booleans.

 ie.
 ```
-topic1      topic2
+input       output
 -------     ------
 WORKING ->  QUEUED:false
             WORKING:true